telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/stock-chart.md

 The supported values are:

 * "svg" - renders the widget as inline SVG document, if available
-* "vml" - renders the widget as VML, if available
 * "canvas" - renders the widget as a Canvas element, if available.

 ### Example - Render as Canvas, if supported